jeffcoughlin/farcrysolrpro/README.md

     * **Synonyms:** Matches strings of tokens and replaces them with other strings of tokens.
         * *Example1:* matching similar terms for ipod, i-pod, i pod => ipod
         * *Example2:* heart attack => myocardial infarction
-            * So, if someone searches for the term “heart attack”, the results will also include any documents with the text “myocardial infarction”.
+            * So, if someone searches for the term "heart attack", the results will also include any documents with the text "myocardial infarction".
     * **Stop Words:** These are words that Solr will ignore when searching.
 Some default English examples are "and, or, the" because they are words that are commonly used and can affect search result scoring.
     * **Protected Words:** A list of words that should be protected and passed through unchanged.
 This protects the words from being "stemmed" (reducing two unrelated words to the same base word).
-        * Example: Solr is smart enough to know that when someone searches for the word “nursing” to also search for the word “nurse”.
+        * *Example:* Solr is smart enough to know that when someone searches for the word "nursing" to also search for the word "nurse".
 This is called stemming.
-However, perhaps you don’t want it to stem the word “nursing”.
-You can use this setting to protect the word “nursing” from ever being stemmed by the search engine so that if the word “nursing” would only be found if someone searched for it specifically.
+However, perhaps you don't want it to stem the word "nursing".
+You can use this setting to protect the word "nursing" from ever being stemmed by the search engine so that if the word "nursing" would only be found if someone searched for it specifically.
     * **Spellings (dictionary):** By default, this never needs to be changed.
-We’ve implemented Solr’s automatic spell checker, which uses the data already in the index to spell check against.
+We've implemented Solr's automatic spell checker, which uses the data already in the index to spell check against.
 However, if you wanted to override this, you could use the settings in Solr to create a custom dictionary.
 * **Reports & Stats**
     * **Search log:** Shows what people are searching for, how many results they received, and the suggestion they were given (if relevant).
     * **Searches without results:** Shows what people were searching for when they received no results.
-This is helpful to see if people are searching for things on your site that do exist, but for some reason they’re not finding what they want (maybe they are searching for terms that don’t exist on your site, but refer to the same content).
-Using things like “synonyms” can help here, as well as adding the actual terms to your content itself.
+This is helpful to see if people are searching for things on your site that do exist, but for some reason they're not finding what they want (maybe they are searching for terms that don't exist on your site, but refer to the same content).
+Using things like "synonyms" can help here, as well as adding the actual terms to your content itself.